ILUNO Intensive English

 If the Bridge Program sounds right for you, come to the International Programs office in 241 Arts and Sciences Hall (ASH) to make an appointment to discuss the program.

-The Advantage Track (AT-UNO) Program is offered to current ILUNO students who plan to study at UNO after they finish the ILUNO program.
+The Advantage Track (AT-UNO) Program is offered to currently enrolled ILUNO students who plan to study at UNO after they finish the ILUNO program.
 The program is available for most undergraduate majors.
 Students enroll in the AT-UNO Program as an alternative to the TOEFL.

 While enrolled in ILUNO, students meet regularly with an AT-UNO advisor to discuss academic progress.
 Before completing ILUNO coursework, students take three proficiency exams in college-level reading, writing, and oral communication.
 For additional information, review the Advantage Track Presentation.